How to Hear God Clearly: Your Ultimate Guide for Hearing God

 Everyone else seemed to be hearing Him.
 While other believers shared profound revelations and clear directions, I sat in prayer meetings wondering if I had something spiritually wrong with me.
 Did God even want to speak to me?

 The truth that changes everything?
-Realizing that God wants to speak to us even more than we want to hear from Him, and He's probably already speaking in ways we haven't recognized yet.
+God wants to speak to us even more than we want to hear from Him, and He's probably already speaking in ways we haven't recognized yet.

-Here's what nobody told me: Learning how to hear God clearly isn't about achieving some super-spiritual status.
-It's about discovering how He uniquely speaks to YOU through ways as individual as your fingerprints.
+Here's what nobody told me: Learning how to hear God clearly isn't about achieving some higher level of Christian maturity.
+It's about discovering how He uniquely speaks to you through ways as individual as your fingerprints.

 Why God Speaks Differently to Each of Us